Plan of Study

 Additional Information About the Plan of Study

-After successful completion of the 40 General Education Requirements, students will follow the Plan of Study (POS) to enroll in required courses for the major.
-(Students entering CSU prior to 2011 fall should consult with an advisor about their specific Plan of Study.)
-In any case, all students will need to meet with an Academic Advisor to discuss specific course selections to meet graduation requirements.
+After successful completion of the 40 General Education Requirements, students will follow the Plan of Study to enroll in required courses for the major.
+Students should consult with an advisor about their specific Plan of Study.
+All students will need to meet with an Academic Advisor each semester to discuss specific course selections to meet graduation requirements.

-A Plan of Study (POS) serves as a guide between a student and the university.
-It is a coherent, articulated sequence of courses that leads to the baccalaureate degree.
-The Plan of Study will be issued in the department where students are majors.
-New students and transfer students with fewer than 24 credits will receive a Plan of Study thru the office of the Dean, University College.
+A Plan of Study serves as a guide between a student and the university.
+It is a coherent, articulated sequence of courses that leads to the baccalaureate, master, and doctoral degree.
+The Plan of Study will be issued in the department and program where students are majors.
+New students and transfer students with fewer than 24 credits will receive a Plan of Study through the respective College Academic Success Center.

 Who must approve the Plan of Study?

-The POS requires the approval of your academic advisor and department chair.
-Changes in course offerings or programs of study are monitored closely by department chairs and faculty advisors to ensure that students remain actively engaged in course completion for graduation.
-Students cannot make changes to the Plan of Study without permission from the faculty advisor and department chair.
+The Plan of Study requires the approval of your academic advisor and department chairperson.
+Students cannot make changes to the Plan of Study without permission from the faculty advisor and department chairperson.

 Does the Plan of Study include transfer credits?

-Yes, but only after official transcripts have been submitted to the Office of the Registrar for evaluation and further processing thru appropriate CSU departments.
+Yes, but only after official transcripts have been submitted to the Office of the Registrar for evaluation and further processing through appropriate CSU departments.

-Are students required to follow each new change in a program of study?
+Are students required to follow each new change in a program plan of study?

-No. However, students must consult with a faculty advisor and/or the department chair to learn the details of a new program of study.
+No. However, students must consult with a faculty advisor and/or the department chairperson to learn the details of a new program plan of study.

 Who will keep the Plan of Study for me?

-A copy of your approved POS will be kept on file in your major department as well as the Office of the Dean, University College (freshmen students).
-Additional information about the GER 40s can be found at www.coppin.edu/GeneralEducationProgram/
+A copy of your approved Plan of Study will be kept on file in your major department as well as the Office of the Dean for the respective colleges.
+Additional information about the GER 40s can be found at www.coppin.edu/GER.